St. Paul's Episcopal Day School: Athletics

-St. Paul's is a part of the Metropolitan Private School League.
+St. Paul's is a part of the Crossroads League.
 Teams are divided evenly with no regards to skill for 5th and 6th graders.
 However, in 7th and 8th grade teams are formed based on skill level with the Gold Team as the most advanced.

 The following sports are available to boys at St. Paul's Episcopal Day School:

-The following sports are available to girls at St.Paul's Episcopal Day School:
+The following sports are available to girls at St. Paul's Episcopal Day School:

 Accreditation and memberships

 St. Paul's Episcopal Day School is accredited or a member of the following organizations: